A Riemann-Hurwitz Formula for Skeleta in Non-Archimedean Geometry: Preliminaries

 \subsubsection{An alternate description of the tangent space at a point $x$ of type II}

 Let $x \in C^{\mathrm{an}}$ be a point of type II.
 We define the algebraic tangent space at a point of type II and show how this notion reconciles nicely with the definition we introduced above.
-As $x$ is of type II, the residue field $\widetilde{\mathcal{H}(x)}$ is of transcendence degree $1$ over $\tilde{k}$.
-Uniquely associated to this $\tilde{k}$-function field is a smooth, projective $\tilde{k}$-curve.
-We denoted this curve $\tilde{C}_x$.
+Recall that the field $\widetilde{\mathcal{H}(x)}$ is of transcendence degree $1$ over $\tilde{k}$ and uniquely associated to this $\tilde{k}$-function field is a smooth, projective $\tilde{k}$-curve which is denoted $\tilde{C}_x$.

 \begin{defi} The algebraic tangent space at $x$ \emph{denoted $T^\mathrm{alg}_x$ is the set of closed points of the curve $\tilde{C}_x$}. \end{defi}